srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-3.md

 ### Question 38: What are the scenarios where copy activities and mapping configuration would be useful?
-<p><strong>Answer:</strong> Mapping configuration is useful in scenarios where there are differences between the source and destination data source schemas.
+**Answer :** Mapping configuration is useful in scenarios where there are differences between the source and destination data source schemas.
 For example, if a column in the source is named "cost" and in the destination, it is named "price," even though they represent the same data, the system will not automatically map them.
 In such cases, you can explicitly define the mapping to ensure correct data transfer.
-In Azure Data Factory, you can use the "Import schema" option to automatically generate the mapping, or you can manually specify the column mappings.</p>
+In Azure Data Factory, you can use the "Import schema" option to automatically generate the mapping, or you can manually specify the column mappings.

 ### Question 39: Assume that your pipeline failed at the second activity.
 To avoid data inconsistency, you have been asked to rerun the pipeline from the failed activity.
 Can we do this?
 If yes or no, give the reason.
-<p><strong>Answer:</strong> Yes, it is possible to rerun the pipeline from the failed activity.
+**Answer :** Yes, it is possible to rerun the pipeline from the failed activity.
 In Azure Data Factory, you can go to the "Monitor" tab, open the failed pipeline, and you'll find an option to rerun the pipeline starting from the failed activity.
-This avoids the need to rerun the entire pipeline from the beginning, which is particularly useful in incremental pipelines with multiple activities.</p>
+This avoids the need to rerun the entire pipeline from the beginning, which is particularly useful in incremental pipelines with multiple activities.